‘The Young And The Restless’ Spoilers: Will Scotty Return? Jordan & Devon Clash?

 The Young and the Restless spoilers for March 6-10 promise a rollercoaster continuation to the tension-filled series of events of the previous week.
 The month kicked off with Chelsea (Melissa Claire Egan) and Nick (Joshua Morrow) finally taking their romance to a whole new level.
-The Scotty (Daniel Hall) situation kept fans on the edges of their seats as the escalating drama between Jill (Jess Walton) and Colin (Tristan Rogers) reached new heights.
+The Scotty (Daniel Hall) situation kept fans on the edge of their seats as the escalating drama between Jill (Jess Walton) and Colin (Tristan Rogers) reached new heights.

 Things on The Young and the Restless can only get more chaotic from here.
 Jill and Colin are clearly headed for a major showdown, Chelsea and Nick will have to deal with Faith (Alyvia Alyn Lind), and Scotty isn’t completely out of harm’s way just yet.
 The new Young and the Restless spoilers indicate that these storylines will take some intriguing turns.